Deconstruction and conditional erasure of quantum correlations: Requirement of the access to the conditioning system: Classical example

 \section{Requirement of the access to the conditioning system: Classical example}

 The following example shows that, even for the classical analogue of state deconstruction, access to the conditioning system is necessary.
 Otherwise, the Markovianizing cost, as it is called in \cite{WSM15}, can be arbitrarily large compared to the conditional mutual information.
+The example is informally explained in Figure~\ref{fig:classical-example}.

 Let $X$ and $Y$ be random variables, each taking values from the alphabet $[n]=\{0,1,\ldots,n-1\}$, and let $Z$ be a random variable taking values in $[n]\times[n]$, such that the joint probability distribution for $(X,Y,Z)$ is as follows: